Pain Management

 Studies:

 “Nerve Blocks: Neurolytic blocks of ganglion can be used effectively in some cases.
 The ganglion impar, or ganglion of Walther, is found on the ventral surface of the coccyx where it forms the caudal origin of the bilateral sympathetic chain.
-It has sympathetic innervation to the perineal and anal regions and block of this innervation can disrupt afferent sympathetic and nociceptive signals from that area.13 Superior hypogastric plexus blocks (SHPB) with fluoroscopy or computed tomography (CT) guidance also have been used in malignant and non-oncological chronic pelvic pain.14 The superior hypogastric plexus is a retroperitoneal structure extending below the aortic bifurcation in association with the common and internal iliac vessels.
-It innervates much of the pelvic viscera including the bladder, urethra, uterus, vagina, vulva, perineum, prostate, penis, testes, rectum and descending colon.
+It has sympathetic innervation to the perineal and anal regions and a block of this innervation can disrupt afferent sympathetic and nociceptive signals from that area.13 Superior hypogastric plexus blocks (SHPB) with fluoroscopy or computed tomography (CT) guidance have also been used in malignant and non-oncological chronic pelvic pain.14 The superior hypogastric plexus is a retroperitoneal structure extending below the aortic bifurcation in association with the common and internal iliac vessels.
+It innervates much of the pelvic viscera including the bladder, urethra, uterus, vagina, vulva, perineum, prostate, penis, testes, rectum, and descending colon.

 “Pelvic Floor Trigger Point Injections: Trigger point injections have been described in myofascial pain, including CPP.15 These injections can be beneficial when a patient presents with pelvic pain and is found to have one or more myofascial trigger points in the pelvic floor muscles.
-Trigger point injections are generally not used as a first line treatment or monotherapy but are generally more beneficial when used alongside physical therapy, medication management and behavioral therapy.15
+Trigger point injections are generally not used as a first-line treatment or monotherapy but are generally more beneficial when used alongside physical therapy, medication management, and behavioral therapy.15

 “Pelvic Floor Botulinum Toxin Injections: For patients with refractory pelvic floor muscle spasm, botulinum toxin has been utilized to decrease spasm, therefore reducing pelvic pain.
 Botulinum toxin type A blocks the cholinergic transmission at the neuromuscular junction.
 Abbott et al.16 performed a double-blinded randomized, placebo-controlled trial in patients with CPP and demonstrated a significant decrease in dyspareunia and non-menstrual pain in the botulinum toxin group.
 In addition, they reported a significant reduction in pelvic floor pressure in the botulinum toxin group when compared to the pre-injection values.
 It is important to note that there were no statistically significant differences demonstrated between the groups in any of the previously mentioned parameters.

 “Pain management should be individualized.
 The goal of medical therapy is to reduce pain by decreasing inflammation as well as ovarian and local hormone production (Table 1).
 Complete estrogen suppression may not be necessary to relieve endometriosis-associated pain.11 Medical treatment is usually not curative but suppressive, and symptoms will often recur after therapy discontinuation.
 The recurrence rate of endometriosis is highly variable, ranging from 4–74%.2,3 Initial treatment is typically use of combined oral contraceptive pills, which are effective in decreasing pain as well as in preventing postoperative recurrence.12 For those who cannot tolerate or have contraindications to estrogen, progestins such as medroxyprogesterone acetate, norethindrone acetate, or levonorgestrel are indicated.
 However, there are patients who have decreased receptor sensitivity as a result of aberrant gene expression in the eutopic endometrium that leads to progesterone resistance.13 For those unable to tolerate oral medications, the levonorgestrel-releasing intrauterine system can reduce pain and recurrence.4,14 However, the levonorgestrel-releasing intrauterine system does not inhibit ovulation and the recurrence of endometriomas.
 For those patients for whom the previous options have failed, we recommend using a gonadotropin-releasing hormone (GnRH) agonist with add-back therapy to prevent bone loss and to ease side effects.
-Patients taking GnRH agonists for endometriosis may develop resistance, because endometrial-like tissue expresses aromatase and produces its own estradiol.
+Patients taking GnRH agonists for endometriosis may develop resistance because endometrial-like tissue expresses aromatase and produces its estradiol.

 “Our experience is mixed with GnRH antagonists, aromatase inhibitors, and bazedoxifene along with conjugated estrogens.
 Some patients obtain pain relief from these medications, but others discontinue them prematurely owing to high expectations of fast mitigation of symptoms.